Skip to content

 Originally published as “The Serpent Prince – Folktales from Northeastern Thailand” in 1969.

-In 1963, Kermit Krueger joined the Peace Corps to begin the greatest adventure of his life.
-Interesting enough, he had no idea where that adventure would take place.
+In 1963, Kermit Krueger joined the Peace Corps to begin the greatest adventure of his life…and he had no idea where that adventure would take place.

 John F. Kennedy had just founded the Peace Corps and they were seeking projects around the world where Americans could contribute to local cultures.
-Kermit was soon sent to teach English in Northeastern Thailand.
+Kermit was soon sent to teach English to future teachers in Mahasarakham, Thailand, located in “Isan” as Northeast Thailand is known.

 Tales of the Hare